Kennethnovikov100/notes/README.md

 # 2024-02-16
 - "Today's programming wisdom is: 'Premature optimization is the root of all evil'—a timeless reminder from computer scientist Donald Knuth that over-optimizing code too early in development can lead to unnecessary complexity, harder maintenance, and potentially suboptimal overall performance.
 Focus on writing clean, readable, and maintainable code first, then optimize where and when profiling indicates a genuine need."

+# 2024-02-17
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project or business.

+Second, use time management techniques to plan out your day or week.
+Create a schedule for yourself, dividing your available time into blocks for specific tasks.
+You can use tools like Trello or Todoist to help keep track of your progress and make adjustments as needed.
+Planning your schedule in advance will ensure you have enough time to complete all of the necessary tasks without feeling overwhelmed.
+ （108个词）